aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 Etcd offers a built-in snapshot mechanism.
 You can take a snapshot using the `etcdctl snapshot save` command by following the steps given below.

+Note: The following commands use the username as 'ec2-user'.
+All EKS-A clusters on bare-metal, vSphere, and Snow use the username ‘ec2-user’ for their nodes.
+For EKS-A CloudStack, use 'capc’ instead of ec2-user; for EKS-A Nutanix, use ‘eksa’ instead of ec2-user.

 1. Login to any one of the etcd VMs
 ```bash